White-tailed Eagle TV

 Welcome to EagleTV

-This is nature’s own reality-show starring a white-tailed eagle family with an eagle couple and their two nestlings.
+This is nature’s own reality-show starring a white-tailed eagle family with two nestlings.

-From time to time we experience technical issues with the stream.
+From time to time we experience technical issues.
 We apologize in advance.

 Do you like EagleTV?
 We think it is great and a lot of people are feeling the same way.